Managing Lymphedema in the Summer

 Sunscreen is, of course, recommended to protect you from sunburn.
 Use sunscreen with SPF30 or greater protection on exposed skin.
 Avoid applying this or any non-recommended lotion on the skin in areas affected by lymphedema.

 Beyond protecting exposed skin from sunburn and insect bites, you will need to take special care to ensure the skin in your affected areas remains intact and clean at all times.
 Even the smallest breaks in the skin can serve as routes for infection.
-Consider carrying antiseptic wipes and antibiotic creams, as well as bandages, for on-site cleaning and protection of any compromised skin while out hiking or otherwise enjoying the outdoors.
+Consider carrying antiseptic wipes and antibiotic creams, as well as wraps and bandages, for on-site cleaning and protection of any compromised skin while out hiking or otherwise enjoying the outdoors.

 Lymphedema reduces your skin’s ability to defend and repair itself properly—making anything from a simple scratch or scrape, to a bite or puncture wound— potentially dangerous.
 Never ignore any such breaks in the affected skin, especially if redness, swelling or heat develop.
 Have them treated immediately.
 Take common-sense precautions to avoid wounds, such as wearing gloves while gardening.